How Turkish Iznik Pottery is Made?

 This high quartz content is a key characteristic of Iznik pottery, distinguishing it from common terracotta or ceramics and giving it a whiter, stronger, and more porcelain-like quality.

-The quartz is mixed with a small amount of clay (around 8-13%) and a lead and lime-rich frit or crushed glass (15-18%).
 The clay provides plasticity, while the frit acts as a binder during firing.
 Sometimes, a more finely ground frit is used in the slip.

 2. Shaping and Drying

-3. Application of Underglaze Slip
+3. Application of (Underglaze) White Slip

-4. First Round Firing
+4. First Firing

 (Some tourist shops claim higher temperatures, but this is not accurate and is often used to mislead customers unfamiliar with Iznik pottery and sell their products at higher prices.)